AudioKit/AudioKit/README.md

 ## Documentation

-All AudioKit documentation is generated from this repository.
-The documentation that appear in the `docs` folder generate the [AudioKit.io Web Site](https://audiokit.io/).
-API documentation appears on the [Github wiki](https://github.com/AudioKit/AudioKit/wiki).
+You can generate the documentation in XCode13+ by pulling down the Product menu and choosing "Build Documentation".
+It also appears on the [AudioKit.io Web Site](https://audiokit.io/) and the [Github wiki](https://github.com/AudioKit/AudioKit/wiki).

 ## Examples